AndreaMas/nerf-dataset-creator-plugin/README.md

 The output file contains:
 - the captured images,
-- the ground-truth position and orientation of such cameras,
+- the extrinsics (position and orientation) and field-of-view of such cameras,
 - depth and normal maps for final NeRF evaluation purposes.

 To use, drag and drop the "nerf-plugin" folder into your Unity's project Assets folder.
 A new Unity window to create datasets can then be found in the Unity's Window tab (top-left).
 Be sure to create a new tag in unity called "ProCam" before use.
 A much more detailed guide and explanation of the inner workings can be found in the latex paper in this repository.